 Your child may meet many new people while he or she is at the hospital.
-Here is a list of who some of them are and what they do.
+Staff who may help care for your child include:

 Consulting physician: A doctor who specializes in a particular area.
 This doctor may be asked by your hospitalist or primary doctor to help diagnose and treat your child.

 Pediatric hospitalist: A pediatrician who works with children in the hospital, including the Pediatric Unit, the Emergency Department, Labor and Delivery and the newborn nursery.
 They work with your child's primary care provider.

 Pediatrician: A doctor who is trained to give medical care to children.

 Primary care provider: The doctor (or nurse practitioner) your child sees for checkups and sick visits.
 This may be your pediatrician.

 - Care coordinator/discharge planner: A nurse who stays in regular contact with your insurance company and arranges and coordinates home care services.